-This is a participatory trip.
-That’s a fancy way of saying you’re not just along for the ride – you’re part of a team!
-You know the phrase ‘the more you put in, the more you get out’.
-Well that’s extra true on this trip.
+This trip involves a partial camping experience, giving you access to more remote destinations at close proximity plus the joy of camping under the night skies and beside a campfire.
+This is a participatory trip – a fancy way of saying you’re not just along for the ride, but you are part of a team!
 Be prepared to roll up your sleeves and help out with camp activities like food prep and washing up.
-It’s all about giving your new travel mates a hand – everyone knows there’s nothing worse than trying to put up a tent on your own!
+It’s all about giving your new travel mates a hand, and everyone knows there’s nothing worse than trying to put up a tent on your own!

-The United States is a world of endless possibilities – that’s why our Basix trips are designed so they fit together as (not quite endless) combinations.
-That means while you might just be starting your trip, some of your new travel mates may have been travelling together for a week or more (and so have some great tips for you).
-You can see how our trips fit together and all the different possible combinations at www.intrepidtravel.com/brochures.
-Simply click view/download on the North America brochure and look at the combo map on page 12.
+North America is a world of endless possibilities – that’s why our trips are designed so they fit together as (not quite endless) combinations.
+This means that while you might just be starting your trip on Day 1 in Las Vegas, some of your new mates may have been travelling together for a week through Joshua Tree National Park and the Grand Canyon National Park on our LA to Vegas & Utah Parks tour (SSRSU).

 The desert areas of Utah can be very hot and dry, especially in summer.
-Although our vans do have air conditioning, it has to work pretty hard to keep a full group cool so expect to be hot some of the time.
-If you're a confident swimmer, you'll have the opportunity to cool off with a swim in various rivers and lakes, such as Lake Powell.
-At other times of the year, it might be quite cold, especially at night.
-Please consider the season and research the weather conditions to determine the best time to travel for you.
+Although our private vehicles do have air conditioning, it has to work pretty hard to keep a full group cool.
+Expect to feel hot during summer and cold at other times of the year, especially at night.
+Please consider your suitability to the weather conditions in the season you wish to travel in.

-You'll be travelling in a van with a group of travellers, so conditions may feel a little cramped.
-This is all part of the adventure, however, and you might even make some long-term friends.
+You'll be travelling in a van with your group, so conditions may feel a little cramped.
+It’s simply the best way to get around, and you might even make some long-term friends.

 There are currently no scheduled departures on our Utah Parks Circuit trip.
 If you are interested in other trips in the region visit one of the links below.